nageshchauhan/thinkofjava.io/docs/fundamentals/3_literals/literals.md

 ```
 <br>

-We can specify char literal as integral literal which represents Unicode value of character,
+A character literal can be specified as an integral literal representing the Unicode value of the character.
-and that integral literal can be specified either in decimal,
-octal or hexadecimal forms, but the allowed range is 0 to 65,535.
+This integral literal can be in decimal, octal, or hexadecimal form, but it must fall within the valid range of 0 to 65,535.
 ```java linenums="1"
 char ch = 0xFACE; //valid